 diversity & inclusion

 RtW provides its therapeutic services to a diverse community of those moving forward in their lives; we proudly serve trans, non-binary, and gender expansive clients, clients of various sexual orientations and abilities, and a wide array of cultural, economic, ethnic, and racial backgrounds.
-Our staff and those we provide consultation and supervision services to and receive consultation services from includes those from a variety of racial, ethnic, nationality, gender, sexuality, neurotype and socioeconomic realities.
+Our staff and those we provide consultation and supervision services to and receive consultation services from includes those with a variety of racial, ethnic, nationality, gender, sexuality, neurotype and socioeconomic realities.

 We at RtW look at and engage actively with the impact that covert and overt oppressive systems have on individual mental health and relationship health for those we treat.